 The last two years in Aggie ACHIEVE will focus more on career development and field specialization, including opportunities for off-campus paid internships in a student’s field of interest.
 Students will have the opportunity to venture off-campus to work in a setting more directly aligned with their chosen field of specialization.
 In preparation for the final year, students will work closely with the Job Developer to identify relevant, inclusive employment opportunities locally or in their hometown.

-Aggie ACHIEVE is housed within the Department of Educational Psychology in the College of Education and Human Development.
+Aggie ACHIEVE is housed within the Department of Educational Psychology in the School of Education and Human Development.
 Aggie ACHIEVE is also affiliated with the Center on Disability and Development, a nationally recognized University Center of Excellence on Developmental Disabilities (UCEDD).

 Frequently Asked Questions

 How long does a student stay enrolled in Aggie ACHIEVE?

 When will applications be posted and when will they be due?

 Applications will be posted on October 1 annually.
 Applications are due electronically by December 1 by 11:59pm (CST), for admission the following fall semester.